10 Museums in Orlando Florida Worth Visiting

 “A visit to a museum is a search for beauty, truth and meaning in our lives.
 Go to museums as often as you can.” – Maira Kalman

-Being a creative and eclectic place, Orlando, Florida is known for its unique and diverse selection of galleries, museums and other fascinating cultural institutions that sometimes become overshadowed by its trio of world-famous theme parks: Walt Disney World Resort, Universal Orlando Resort and SeaWorld Orlando.
+With all the things to do in Orlando, making a museum visit might not be the FIRST thing you check off your vaca itinerary.
+However, being a creative and eclectic place, Orlando, Florida is ALSO known for its unique and diverse selection of galleries, museums and other fascinating cultural institutions that sometimes become overshadowed by its trio of world-famous theme parks: Walt Disney World Resort, Universal Orlando Resort and SeaWorld Orlando.
 Of course, some people associate the city with thrill rides, water parks, a wonderland of hotels down near Kissimmee, and busting International Drive, but Central Florida is also home to a bustling artistic community that has cultivated spaces for art lovers to enjoy and revel in its various creations.

 In addition, thanks to Orlando’s lighthearted nature, there are plenty of playful children’s art spaces and museums as well, which makes it the perfect family vacation destination for the entire family.